 If the value of your total Plan benefit is \$5,000 or less, you will automatically receive your benefit as a lump sum, subject to the Plan's automatic rollover procedures.
-For more details, see Automatic rollover procedures.
+For more details, see the Plan's Automatic rollover procedures.